 The adoption of emergency building standards imposes new construction requirements that are to be immediately enforced by jurisdictions throughout the state.
-An example is the emergency building standards for exterior elevated elements that were implemented in response to the 2015 collapse of a balcony in Berkeley, California.
+For instance, the emergency building standards for exterior elevated elements that were implemented in response to the 2015 collapse of a balcony in Berkeley, California.